History

 • World Religions

-Throughout this course, students can expect to explore many of the world’s religious traditions and engage with the big questions that they seek to ask and answer.
+What is religion?
+What is spirituality?
+How do religious traditions impact society?
+Throughout this course, students can expect to explore many of the world’s religious religions and engage with the big questions that they seek to ask and answer.
+The religious traditions explored throughout the term are Indigenous, Jewish, Christian, Islamic, Hindu, Buddhist, and Chinese philosophical traditions.
 Through respectful engagement, we will learn to better understand the various functions of religion and look at how specific belief systems cultivate differing worldviews and cultures.
 By seeking to understand the views and beliefs of billions of religious practitioners, this course aims to promote compassion, religious literacy, and respect for humankind.
-The course has seven major units: Indigenous Traditions, Jewish Traditions, Christian Traditions, Islamic Traditions, Buddhist Traditions, Hindu Traditions, and Chinese Philosophical Traditions (Confucianism & Taoism).
-We will attempt to understand each unit in both historical and spiritual contexts.
-Please note, this course is designed to cultivate understanding of the world’s religious traditions, not to dissect and attack them.
+Students will primarily do this work by engaging in careful reading and discussion of the world’s scriptures and through taking in a wide variety of perspectives from religious leaders, practitioners, and academic authorities.

 Faculty